lorencDedaj/unit-7-react-redux/README.md

 And it should have the following functionality:

-1. If you enter a location name and click 'Add Market', you should see a new Market card and the Total Markets value should increment by one.
+1. If you enter a location name and click _"Add Market"_, you should see a new Market card and the Total Markets value should increment by one.
 Add at least six of these.

 2. If you click on _"Add Card"_ on a given Market card, you should see the Cards and % of total update.
 You should also see Total Cards increment by one.